muddydixon/retries/README.md

 ```

-if `retries` and `interval` omitted, they are set 5 and 1000 msec in default.
+if `times` and `interval` omitted, they are set 5 and 1000 msec in default.